Obsessive Compulsive Disorder (OCD)

 There is no single cause for OCD.
-Some of the factors that make it more likely that a person will experience OCD include:
+You are more likely to experience OCD if you have:

-- Early experiences which made you vulnerable to OCD, or which made you feel particularly responsible for preventing bad things from happening.
-For example, having too much responsibility too early, learning about superstitions.
+- Early experiences which made you vulnerable to OCD, or made you feel particularly responsible for preventing bad things from happening.

-- Genetic factors play less of a role in OCD than many people assume.
-There may be genes which predispose people to developing emotional problems in general, but no specific genes which predispose people to developing OCD .
+There may be genes which make you likely to develop emotional problems in general, but no specific genes have been found which make you likely to develop OCD .